House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 GENERAL INTERNATIONAL 10” Bench Mount Drill Press

-With 5 speeds that range from 570 RPM to 3,050 RPM, the GENERAL INTERNATIONAL Bench Mount Drill Press seems like it’s a good match for the competition.
-That is until you attempt to use it.
-It’s equipped with a 375-watt motor that just doesn’t put out enough power for our uses.
+With 5 speeds, ranging from 570 RPM to 3,050 RPM, the GENERAL INTERNATIONAL Bench Mount Drill Press seems like a good match for the competition.
+That is, until you attempt to use it.
+It’s equipped with a 375-watt motor that doesn’t put out enough power.
 It will drill metal, but it doesn’t seem to enjoy doing so.

-This machine features a built-in LED work light.
+The General International drill press features a built-in LED work light.
 Well, it’s supposed to.
-Ours didn’t have a bulb in it and the standard LED bulbs we had wouldn’t fit.
-But that doesn’t really matter since the entire device completely stopped working after just a few light projects.
+Ours didn’t have a bulb, and our standard LED bulbs wouldn’t fit.
+But that doesn’t matter since the device stopped working after just a few light projects.
 When the bit hits the metal now, the chuck just stops.
-That’s a flaw we can’t forgive at any price, which is why this drill press is at the very bottom of our list.
+That’s a flaw we can’t forgive at any price, which is why this drill press is at the bottom of our list.

 Pros